Alligator/whitenoise/README.md

 [here](http://pythonhosted.org//Markdown/extensions/index.html#officially-supported-extensions).
 the default is ['extra', 'codehilite']
 3. create "markdown" and "html" directories.
-4. modify the templates to your liking. here's what they are:
+4. modify the templates to your liking. see below for reference.
+5. write some posts in the markdown directory, prefix them with ISO dates (e.g.
+2014-23-08 for the 8th of August 2014) to manually set the posted date, otherwise it'll just be the file's modified time.
+6. run python convert.py

+## template reference

     template.html       overall page template used on every page.
                         $body - the body of whatever page